How Do Budgies Die?

 Pay close attention to your budgie’s symptoms and behaviors.
 Note any changes or worsening of its condition.
 However, this information will be helpful for the veterinarian.

 Once you consult with the veterinarian, follow their instructions diligently.
-Based on their assessment, they may recommend medication, dietary changes, or other treatments.
+They may recommend medication, dietary changes, or other treatments based on their assessment.

 Unfortunately, not all budgies can be saved, especially in advanced stages of illness.
 In such cases, it’s essential to prepare emotionally for the possibility of loss.